12 Essential Security Tips and Tricks for WordPress

-Utilizing a complex password is probably one of the easiest preventative steps you can take towards improving the security of your WP install.
+Utilizing a complex password is probably one of the easiest preventative steps you can take towards improving the security of your WordPress install.

 There many tools available on the web for verifying how strong your password is.
 For example, Microsoft has a free web-based tool on their site called Password checker.
 WordPress also has a built-in password strength verifier: please use it.

-Check out this nice guide on guide at choosing a strong password at the Blog Herald.
+Check out this nice guide on choosing a strong password at the Blog Herald.

 8. Change your WordPress database table prefix from default settings

 By default, WordPress uses wp_ as the table prefix for your MySQL database tables.
 To add a bit of security against SQL injection attempts, change this default value to something else.